 - Identifying blockers

-Range uses smart suggestions, culled from integrations, to make it easier for a team to collect and share work from all the various tools that are being used.
+Range offers smart suggestion from the integrations with different tools, like Github and Asana, to make it easier for a team to collect and share work from all the various tools that are being used.
 You can also raise flags (i.e. blockers) within the product, which directs team members to items they need attention.

 Overall, you can use Range to actually reduce the number of in-person daily standup meetings that need to happen.
 You can do it all within Range, and save time for people to have those 1-on-1 discussions and tangents that always seem to derail the actual daily standup meeting agenda.